g737a6b/php-form/README.md

 ## Features

-MOFG_form is suited to all web forms.
+MofgForm is suited to all web forms.

 - All basic input types (text, select, radio, checkbox, textarea)
 - Unlimited pages